What is Sales Rank Express?

 First make sure you entered the right info in the right boxes for the right country.
 Remember that you don’t have to fill in all the boxes, or even fill in most of them completely.
 Just enter enough to identify what you’re looking for.
 In fact, the biggest cause of failure to find a book is entering too much data.
 If you fill in three boxes when only one is needed, you triple the chance of error and mismatched data.

 Make sure you’re seeking books in “Any” format, and that you have not selected “Available Books Only.”
 When searching in a non-English-speaking country, make sure you’ve properly selected “Domestic”—books from that country—or “Imported”—books from anywhere else.
 If you entered an accented letter, try it without the accent.
 If you’re checking more than ten books at a time, remember that you need to click the “Next Page” link to see the rest.

 If a book is missing from results but you know it’s on Amazon, it’s probably because of data at Amazon that’s missing, incorrect, or simply in a different form.
 For instance, if you check books from “My Publications,” you won’t find any books that Amazon says are from “My Pubns.”
 Or if you check books from “My Publications Inc.,” you won’t find books that Amazon says are from just “My Publications.”

 If you can’t find a book one way, try another.
 Generally, if all else fails, you can find it by either 13-digit or 10-digit ISBN, without hyphens.
 (Remember too that you can use your ISBN prefix with a wildcard, as in “9780938497*”.)
 If the ISBN brings up the book, examine its data for accuracy and consistency.
-To make corrections, go to CreateSpace or Amazon KDP or Author Central, use one of Amazon’s product-page links to “Report incorrect production information,” or contact your publisher or distributor.
+To make corrections, go to Amazon KDP or Author Central, use one of Amazon’s product-page links to “Report incorrect production information,” or contact your publisher or distributor.